 In this course students will learn how data mining and visualization support is used to gain insights into large and complex data sets.
 Students will use tools such as Power BI or Tableau for creating histograms graphs plots and tree maps that could be used in creating dashboard and reports.
 In addition, students will learn how to present and communicate their findings in a way designed to engage leaders and facilitate data driven decision making.
+Hours: 42 hrs (3-0)

-DATA 185 • Applied Field Placement III

-Corequisite: DATA 180, MKTG 170
+DATA 185 • Applied Field Placement III Corequisite: DATA 180, MKTG 170

 The field placement begins with a check in between the learner, their industry mentor, and Workforce Coach to revisit the original scope of employer needs and adjust as needed to ensure program content has applicability.
 The field placement is then focused on building content utility for their employer based on the first half of the course content.
+Hours: 120 (0-40P) 3 wks